FAQs

 YES!
 Though we have no control over how long it takes for all hairs to have cycled through (be visible above the skin, and treatable), there are things that you can do to reduce the total treatment hours needed.

 • Book multi hour sessions.
-There is a discount (e.g. Face Session 1 Hour = $110, 3 Hours = $300).
+There is a discount (e.g. Face Session 1 Hour = $110, 2 Hours = $210).
 The sooner the initial clearing can get completed, the sooner we get to treating new growth - and electrolysis is most effective on new growth!

 • Follow the treatment plan developed for you by the electrologist, come to sessions regularly.
 Waiting too long between sessions can slow progress (a week skipped here and there is ok).

 • Hydrate!
 I can’t stress this enough.
 Consistent hydration (drink 72 oz of water every day!) helps the process, making the hairs slide out easier (and quicker), meaning more hairs treated per session.
+For example: A recent client was very dehydrated and required 2 hours to clear the weekly growth on her face.
+She returned a week later, well hydrated, and I cleared the same amount of hair in 1 1/2 hours - 25% faster!

 • Does electrolysis hurt?